How to Create Certificates of Conformity in Airtable Automatically

 Find answers to the most common questions about this feature.

-Yes.
-TypeFlow e-signatures are legally binding under the ESIGN Act (US), UETA, and eIDAS (EU).
-Each signed document includes a Certificate of Completion with timestamps, IP addresses, and a complete audit trail.
+Yes - TypeFlow e-signatures are legally binding under the ESIGN Act (US), UETA, and eIDAS (EU).
+Signed documents include an audit trail (Certificate of Completion) to support compliance.

 All Questions